Table of Contents

 Products Liability Lawsuits For Baby Items

-You should take legal action if a defective product injures your child.
+You may take legal action if a defective product injures your child.
 A product may be defective in at least one of these three aspects:

 Having a drop-side crib, for instance, would be a design defect since this type of equipment is inherently unsafe.
 However, if one of the slats on a stationary-side crib becomes loose, that might be a manufacturing defect.